Options

 Separate multiple selectors with a space.

-It is generally recommended to set CIBW_BUILD as an environment variable, though skip tends to be useful in a config file; you can statically declare that you don't support PyPy, for example.
+It is generally recommended to set CIBW_BUILD as an environment variable, though skip tends to be useful in a config file; you can statically declare that you don't support a specific build, for example.

 Change the architectures built on your machine by default.